gibbsly/custom-shields/README.md

 2. entity_hit_detection | My [entity hit detection datapack](https://github.com/gibbsly/ehid), packaged with this system since it is dependent on it to function.

 ### Resource Pack
 The resource pack is required for the shield models and sounds, as well as all text used.
-The resources for this are intended to be able to be merged into other resource packs, the only file that this should override is the [`carrot_on_a_stick` item model](https://github.com/gibbsly/custom-shields/blob/main/custom_shield_resources/assets/minecraft/models/item/carrot_on_a_stick.json).
+The resources for this are intended to be able to be merged into other resource packs, the only file that this should override is the `carrot_on_a_stick` [item model](https://github.com/gibbsly/custom-shields/blob/main/custom_shield_resources/assets/minecraft/models/item/carrot_on_a_stick.json).

-There are translations for all the strings used for this in the `shield/lang` folder.
+There are translations for all the strings used for this in the [`shield/lang`](https://github.com/gibbsly/custom-shields/tree/main/custom_shield_resources/assets/shield/lang) folder.
 If you would like to contribute to translations, you can create a pull request with an additional lang file.

 #### Adding Models
 Adding new shield models requires you to create a standard model and a blocking model.
-I have 2 template models provided in the resource pack that you can reference off of.
-To display your models, add them to the `CustomModelData` overrides on the [`carrot_on_a_stick` item model](https://github.com/gibbsly/custom-shields/blob/main/custom_shield_resources/assets/minecraft/models/item/carrot_on_a_stick.json), then specify the `CustomModelData` values for each on the `default_model` and `blocking_model` attributes.
+There are 2 template models provided in the resource pack that you can use as reference.
+To display your models, add them to the `CustomModelData` overrides on the `carrot_on_a_stick` [item model](https://github.com/gibbsly/custom-shields/blob/main/custom_shield_resources/assets/minecraft/models/item/carrot_on_a_stick.json), then specify the `CustomModelData` values for each on the `default_model` and `blocking_model` attributes.

 # About the shields
-In this section I will go over the shield system in detail.
+Documented below is the core functionality of the shield system.

 The function `cushield:give_template_shield` gives you some template shields that you can try out.
-If you want to generate a shield there is a generator [here](https://www.crowdford.com/tools/shield).
+If you want to generate a shield, there is a generator [here](https://www.crowdford.com/tools/shield).

 ## Blocking
 If you are holding a shield item in your main or offhand, and holding use (right click), you will start blocking.
 This is immediate, unlike vanilla shields.
 Shields in your offhand will be prioritized over mainhand shields.